Membership in international organisations

 The World Conference on Constitutional Justice was founded in 2011 thanks to a highly commendable initiative of the Venice Commission of the Council of Europe.
-It unites 112 constitutional justice institutions from Africa, the Americas, Australia, Asia, and Europe.
+The World Conference on Constitutional Justice unites over 100 constitutional courts, councils and supreme courts from Europe, America, Africa, Asia, Australia, and Oceania.
+The Conference’s agenda includes ensuring justice throughout the world, examining issues of constitutional review, development of democracy and protection of fundamental rights.
 The World Conference is the highest-level conference in the field of constitutional justice.

 It promotes constitutional justice – understood as constitutional review including human rights case-law – as a key element for democracy, the protection of human rights and the rule of law.

 The World Conference pursues its objectives through the organization of regular congresses, by participating in regional conferences and seminars, by promoting experiences and case-law and by offering good services to members on their request.